NathanHarrington/dotfiles/sound_control/README.md

-For details on Bose QuietControl 30 see the auto_bluetooth.sh file

-On the u430, there are no audio-next, previous, or play buttons etc.

 Open mate keyboard settings and add custom shortcuts below.
 Reusing the next/play audio shortcuts will not work.
 # ctrl+alt+Mod4+pagedown <full_path>/cmus_remote_control.sh seek_forward